joelcrouch/ReactProjectBlog/src/projectPosts/visionModelrecap.md

      scores.

   Duhh.
 I'm building a platform, not a ML Model, but i will return to this model and see if the platform can guide development.

+P.S.
+There are so many typos in this.
+My 5th grade teacher, Mrs. Lawson is going to have something to say about my proof-reading and follow-through on proof-reading.
+I, on the other hand, will be eating cookies.